 These resources provide the information and building blocks you need to start designing your apprenticeship program.

 For more resources, program examples, and marketing materials, go to the Advanced Manufacturing Community of Practice page.

-Jobs for the Future (JFF) has been partnering with manufacturing associations and leading innovators in apprenticeship to dramatically increase the number of manufacturing firms that are utilizing registered apprenticeship.
+Jobs for the Future (JFF) has been partnering with manufacturing associations and leading innovators in apprenticeship to dramatically increase the number of manufacturing firms that are utilizing Apprenticeship.
 JFF brings decades of implementation experience and technical knowledge to the work of increasing the reach and impact of apprenticeships across the nation.
 JFF's apprenticeship efforts provide options to expand:

 The growing need for a skilled and diverse workforce, and the role of apprenticeship in meeting those needs, were major topics of discussion at the Wireless Infrastructure Show and Supplier Diversity Summit (WIS) in Orlando, FL on May 22-25, where JFF hosted an Accelerator event for industry attendees.
-Within days of the event, several companies submitted employer acceptance agreements committing to sponsor new registered apprentices, and several other companies expressed serious interest.
+Within days of the event, several companies submitted employer acceptance agreements committing to sponsor new apprentices, and several other companies expressed serious interest.